 - Doesn't operate in all U.S. states

 Rates of interest are variable down to the individual’s specific financial circumstances and geographic location.
 For our purposes, we took a quote for a married, 45-year old man with two children and no credit rating looking to borrow $1,000 for a total period of four months.
 The total repayment quoted was $1,782, equaling a total charge of $782, this being equivalent to an Annual Percentage Rate (APR) of 149%.
-That's slightly higher than some, but is about industry average.
+That's higher than some, so you're advised to check out your options elsewhere too, at somewhere like Check 'n Go, which we rate the best for competitive rates.

 To qualify for a Rise Credit short-term payday loan, customers must have proof of identity and of regular income as well as a checking account.
 Customers must also reside in one of the states where Rise Credit operates.